gitlzzz/ATLAS/docs/source/input_active_learning.md

 #### Safeguard MD Parameters - `[safeguard.md_parameters]`

 MD simulation parameters for safeguard.
 These settings will override the general MD settings for the safeguard simulations.
+This section supports the same parameters as the `md.parameters` section.

 - {alt}`temperature_list_K`: